TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 - Templates can be loaded into the canvas
 - Template metadata can be edited
 - Templates can be organized into categories
+- Templates can be loaded into a new or specified layer

 **Dependencies:** 6.1